Fej\'er* monotonicity in optimization algorithms: Fejér* monotonicity in optimization algorithms

-Hence, Fejér* monotonicity is precisely what is needed for the analysis of algorithms which use approximation schemes as in \cref{e5}.
-Among them, we mention the algorithms in \cite{Iusem:1986a,Iusem:1986} for CFP.
-These methods employ the scheme in \cref{e5} combined with operators related to $\bar P$ and $\widehat P$, where the projections onto the sets $C_i$, approximated from the inside by sets $C^k_i$, as in \cref{e5}, are replaced by projections onto hyperplanes separating $x^k$ from $C^k_i$.
-In these cases, the Fejér$^*$ monotonicity ensures convergence to a point lying possibly in the boundary of $C$ (despite the fact that the sequence is Fejér monotone to int$(C)$).
-A similar situation occurs with the algorithm in \cite{Behling:2024c}, where the algorithm in \cite{Iusem:1986a} is enhanced through the addition of a circumcentering step, using the machinery developed during the last few years in \cite{Araujo:2022, Arefidamghani:2021, Arefidamghani:2023, Behling:2018, Behling:2018a, Behling:2020, Behling:2021b, Behling:2023, Behling:2024, Behling:2024b, Behling:2024c}.
+Among them, we mention the algorithms in \cite{fukushimaFinitelyConvergentAlgorithm1982,Iusem:1986a,iusemFinitelyConvergentIterative1987,DePierro:1988a}, which were proposed for solving CFP.
+These methods employ the scheme in \cref{e5} combined with operators related to $\bar P$ and $\widehat P$, where the projections onto the sets $C_i$, approximated from the inside by sets $C^k_i$, as in \cref{e6}, are replaced by projections onto hyperplanes separating $x^k$ from $C^k_i$.
+We stress here that the main Theorem in \cite[p.~1126]{fukushimaFinitelyConvergentAlgorithm1982}, Theorem 1 in \cite{iusemFinitelyConvergentIterative1987}, and Lemma 1 in \cite{DePierro:1988a} clearly state that only the tail of the sequence generated by these author's algorithms are Fejér monotone, starting at some index which depends on the considered point.
+Therefore, the sequences are indeed Fejér* monotone.